Skip to main content

 4. The reader receives a response from your system and displays any necessary instructions (e.g., โ€œAccess Grantedโ€ or โ€œInvalid Ticketโ€).

-5. The scan is logged in PassEntry for visibility and reporting.
+5. The scan is logged in PassEntry for visibility and reporting (only on PassEntry readers).

 Third-Party Endpoint Structure